arufonsekun/learning-angular/README.md

 Fucked represents a task whose deadline is very close, Danger classification represents a potential Fucked task, There's Time classification is self-explanatory and finally GG Easy is for the tasks that will not be done today or tomorrow at all.

-TaskManager gets his resources from [taskmanager-service](https://github.com/Junior-16/taskmanager-service) through https requests.
+TaskManager gets his resources from [taskmanager-service](https://github.com/Junior-16/taskmanager-service) through asynchronous https requests.

 ### Application Overview